randomguy4214/poor-almanac-5/README.md

 # poor-almanac-5

-combining fundamentals of companies and latest prices into one excel output. goal is to compare fundamentals with market
+combining fundamentals of companies and latest prices into one excel output. goal is to compare fundamentals with the market.

 Designed in PyCharm, but will work anywhere.
 The code relies on 2 things: stooq and yahoo_fin